KP Reads

 In the end, “A caste system spares no one.”

-Compelling, persuasive, and unsettling, "Caste" ought to be required reading for every American and an impetus for us to do better.
+Compelling, persuasive and unsettling, “Caste” ought to be required reading for every American, and impetus for us to do better.

 UNDERWRITTEN BY THE FUND FOR NONPROFIT NEWS (NEWSMATCH) AT THE MIAMI FOUNDATION, THE ANGEL GUILD, ADVERTISERS, DONORS AND PEOPLE WHO SUPPORT INDEPENDENT, NONPROFIT LOCAL NEWS